AdobeDocs/core-services.en/help/interface/admin-getting-started.md

 For example, you can:

 * Allow your creative director to grant access to Creative Cloud.
-* Allow your marketing director to grant access to the Experience Cloud.
+* Allow your marketing director to grant access to Experience Cloud.
 * Keep these two roles separate so they cannot overstep each other's roles.

 By using these roles, you can simultaneously delegate management to others without providing more capability than they need.